-The first railroad engine arrived in November, 1898 and before long Weatherford became a central trading area for sending and receiving of supplies, crops, and livestock.
+The first railroad engine arrived in November 1898, and before long, Weatherford became a central trading area for sending and receiving supplies, crops, and livestock.

 By the time Route 66 came through Weatherford, the city was already a well-established farming community.

 Today, the city boasts Southwestern Oklahoma State University and the General Thomas P. Stafford Air and Space Museum.
-If you’re looking for a bite to eat, try the City Diner, a 1950’s themed restaurant and on your way out of town look for the now-closed Twin Drive-In.
-You’ll also notice plenty of wind turbines the surround the town.
-In fact, nearly 100 wind turbines provide electrical power, and is the second-largest wind farm in Oklahoma.
+If you’re looking for a bite to eat, try the City Diner, a 1950’s themed restaurant, and on your way out of town, look for the now-closed Twin Drive-In.
+You’ll also notice plenty of wind turbines surround the town.
+In fact, nearly 100 wind turbines provide electrical power, and it is the second-largest wind farm in Oklahoma.
 A small park next to City Hall features one of the turbine’s blades, showing you how big these behemoths are.

 Also worth checking out on the end of a winding south frontage road of Interstate 40 is the Heartland of America Heritage Museum.
-Among the many relics you’ll find there are a blacksmith shop, a portable town jail from pioneer days, an old one-room schoolhouse, and a former diner on Route 66 that served Elvis Presley several times during his cross-country trips.
+Among the many relics, you’ll find there is a blacksmith shop, a portable town jail from pioneer days, an old one-room schoolhouse, and a former diner on Route 66 that served Elvis Presley several times during his cross-country trips.